IYIAscension/GraduationProject/README.md

 Below is how to use each feature.
 Make sure to use `mvn install` inside pitest-clustering-plugin directory.
 The pom.xml of the project must contain the code given below the feature usage explanations for all features to work.
 If you have yet to compile a projects test, use "mvn test-compile ...".
 If you want verbose output, use -verbose flag.

 * Characteristics: "mvn -Drat.skip=true -Dfeatures=+characteristics org.pitest:pitest-maven:mutationCoverage"
-* Clustering: "mvn -Drat.skip=true -Dfeatures=+cluster" org.pitest:pitest-maven:mutationCoverage".
+* Clustering: "mvn -Drat.skip=true -Dfeatures=+cluster org.pitest:pitest-maven:mutationCoverage".
 Requires "cluster.csv" in "project folder"/target/pit-reports/clustering with cluster ID, mutant ID pairs. cmtTimeAnalysis.ipynb produces this.
 * Report: ON BY DEFAULT, to remove: remove `<outputFormat>MUTANTKILLEDREPORT</outputFormat>` and `<outputFormat>CLUSTERINGREPORT</outputFormat>` from code below.

 Inside `<project><build><pluginManagement><plugins>`: